-Tuist can be configured through a
+Tuist can be configured through a shared

 When Tuist is executed, it traverses up the directories to find a

-Tuist directory that contains a
+Tuist directory containing a

 The example below shows a project that has a global